 Volume 11, No. 1, Fall 2016

-This issue of the Research Digest focuses on Trade and Globalization.
+This issue of the Research Digest focuses on Poverty and Inequality.

 List of articles in this issue:

 - Estimating International Poverty Lines.
 Is the World Bank’s international poverty line of $1.90 a day both robust and relevant?
 Recent analysis suggests that it is

 - Global Inequality between 1988 and 2008 and the "Elephant Graph."
 The global growth incidence curve (or “elephant graph”) reveals the contrast between fast growth in Asia and slow growth in the West